mesudepolat/CUSTOMER_LIFETIME_VALUE/README.md

 # CUSTOMER_LIFETIME_VALUE

+Customer lifetime value for a firm is the net profit or loss to the firm from a customer over the entire life of transactions of that customer with the firm

 ## Project Steps

 *  Calculation of the expected number of selling number in a specific time period by using BG/NBD.